RESPONSIBLE COACHING MOVEMENT

 RESPECT IN SPORT

-Softball Canada, in partnership with the Respect Group, is proud to support Respect in Sport for Activity Leaders, for Parents and In The Workplace.
+Softball Canada, in partnership with the Respect Group, is proud to support Respect in Sport for Activity Leaders, Officials, Parents and in The Workplace.
 The Respect in Sport training programs educate youth leaders, coaches, officials, employees and participants to recognize, understand and respond to issues of bullying, abuse, harassment and discrimination (BAHD).

 To access these training programs and become certificated through Softball Canada's database, click here.